digitalservicebund/ris-adm-literature/frontend/DEVELOPING.md

 npm run test:coverage
 ```

+The reports (summaries as well as line-by-line details) can be found in `./frontend/coverage`.

 ### Run End-to-End Tests With [Playwright](https://playwright.dev)

 When running e2e tests locally you need to have the backend running already.